The '1 in 4' rule (also known as the '4 to 1' rule) is a simple piece of guidance that you should always follow when you use a leaning ladder.

 In other words, the distance between the wall and the base of your ladder should be one quarter of the ladder's height (putting the ladder at a 75° angle).
 This applies whether you're measuring in feet or metres.

-This improves the ladder's stability and reduces its risk of slipping.
+This angle improves the ladder's stability and reduces its risk of slipping.
 The Health & Safety Executive's ladder safety guidelines state that you should always follow the '1 in 4' rule when setting up a ladder.